anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.2.7.3"></a>
 ### 4.2.7.3 Forward compatibility

-CNTT provides a framework for exceptions described in [9.4.3 Transition Framework](../../gov/chapters/chapter09.md#9.4.3).
 Technology specific exceptions are dealt with in the relevant RA specifications.
 Such exceptions are not part of any Cloud Infrastructure profile defined in CNTT.

 <a name="4.3"></a>